- May 23, 2017

 Act V Manhattan had Butter Poached Beef Tenderloin with smoked purple asparagus, creamed bloomsdale spinach, tobacco, and Manhattan jus.
 Chef Kelly informed us that that beef had been poached in butter and promised it would be very tender.
 I’ve never had a more tender beef tenderloin.
 I was amused to find out that the tobacco was actually tobacco that they put in a glass jar and set on the table.
 LOL!
 The beef tenderloin was meaty and flavorful.
 I had a bit of trouble finishing it because I was so full.
 But my husband was happy to polish it off for me.

 Act VII Hemingway Daiquiri consisted of Lime Creme Brulee with macerated spring berries, rum, and sweet cream fraiche.
-I love creme brulee.
+I love creme brulee because it’s the perfect balance of sweet, creamy texture, and crispy texture.
 It’s one of my favorite desserts.
 This creme brulee was fruity with a crispy yellowish top that I broke through.
 I love creme fraiche and loved eating the creme brulee and the berries with it.
 It was the perfect dessert and I would have been perfectly happy if this finished the meal.

 By the time Act VII was done, I was so full I could have died happy.
-But they weren’t done.
+But they weren’t done and they weren’t kidding when they told us they were going to stuff us until we couldn’t move.
 Chef Kelly announced that they were bringing out to us another round of dessert consisting of chocolate covered rice krispy treats, madeleines, petite lemon tarts, and shots of hot chocolate.
 I somehow made room and managed to consume most of the extra dessert round.
 I really liked the petite lemon tart and the hot chocolate shots.

 You can’t talk about The Kitchen without emphasizing the role that Kelly McCown plays.
 He was basically most of the show.
 The Kitchen would not be The Kitchen if not for his enthusiastic delivery.
 Somewhere during the dinner, I turned to my husband and said, “I want some of whatever he’s got because this guy is awesome!”
 I almost died when he started ragging on Thomas Keller and The French Laundry (all in good fun).

-The customer service was top notch.
+The customer service was top notch and their attention to detail was impeccable.
 My water was kept filled.
 The minute my rose wine was gone, I was immediately asked if I would like another.
 If I wanted another serving of a particular dish, I needed only to ask for it.
 My hubby asked for a serving of cherry brandy inspired by the cherry soaked in brandy that accompanied the beef tenderloin.
 He was immediately given a shot glass of it.

-I’m not going to lie.
+I’m not going to lie because I think people will want to know the truth.
 The Kitchen is pricey.
 Our tab for 4 people came to approximately $1000 dollars, including drinks.
 I found out later that my 4 glasses of rose wine were each $25.
 If you’re on a budget, this is wrong restaurant for you.
 If you don’t mind splurging a bunch of money for awesome food, great customer service, and plenty of entertainment, then you should go for it.

 The Kitchen Restaurant